dalenewman/Transformalize/README.md

 </code></pre>

-Instead of getting order details (the records), `check` mode returned the detected schema.
-You'll need to add the fields to your arrangement like this:
+Instead of getting order details (the records), `check` mode returns the detected schema.
+Copy the fields into the arrangement like this:

 ```xml
 <cfg name="NorthWind">